Runaway Trailer Accidents

 If a truck driver takes a turn suddenly or too quickly, it can cause the truck to jackknife or the trailer could detach.

 Here at Greg Coleman Law, our team of attorneys has the skills and resources necessary to prove driver negligence in a court of law and get deserving victims the compensation that they are seeking.
-With over 100 jury trials and countless bench trials, we have obtained over $250 Million in successful verdicts and settlements, across a variety of areas of personal damages cases.
+With over 100 jury trials and countless bench trials, we have obtained hundreds of millions of dollars in successful verdicts and settlements, across a variety of areas of personal damages cases.

 Runaway Trailer Accident Injuries

 The severity of a runaway trailer accident will depend upon the speeds involved, the size and weight of the unattached trailer, and how long it travels before being stopped.
 Any number of injuries can occur during one of these collisions, but here are some of the most common:

 If you sustain any of the injuries listed above, seek immediate medical attention.
 In addition to the care that you receive, the documents that doctors create can help strengthen your case if your claim goes to trial.

 Although runaway trailer accidents only constitute a small percentage of overall truck accidents, it just takes one to forever alter the lives of victims.
 After a crash, they can be left wondering how they will be able to deal with their physical and mental anguish, medical costs, and lost wages.

 Greg Coleman Law is prepared to do what it takes to make sure entitled victims get the compensation that they are due.
 We are centrally located in Knoxville and proudly serve the injured throughout Knox County, including those in: